Site Reliability Engineer (SRE)

 San Francisco, CA Sep 2021 - Present

-• Defined and rolled out an SLI/SLO framework for 35 customer-facing services covering availability, latency, and freshness, introducing multi-window burn-rate alerts and error-budget review meetings that cut paging volume by 48% and held all tier-1 services at 99.95% monthly availability.
+• Defined and rolled out the SLI/SLO framework for 35 customer-facing services covering availability, latency, and freshness, introducing multi-window burn-rate alerts and error-budget review meetings that cut paging volume by 48% and held all tier-1 services at 99.95% monthly availability.

 • Owned capacity planning for the payments tier, running k6 load tests, defining EKS autoscaling policies, and authoring headroom-budget reviews that absorbed a 5x Black-Friday traffic surge with zero degradation.